MicrosoftDocs/sdk-api/sdk-api-src/content/comsvcs/nf-comsvcs-objectcontext-enablecommit.md

 </dl>
 </td>
 <td width="60%">
-The method completed succesfully and the object's transactional updates can now be committed.
+The method completed successfully and the object's transactional updates can now be committed.

 </td>
 </tr>